ESG – the perfect solution for glass balconies

 Which glass is best for balconies?

 Structural glass is stronger than standard glass and is commonly used in glass balconies.
-The difference is somewhat self-explanatory with structural glass helping to hold the structure of the balcony together, whereas normal glass may be used for decorative panels whilst another material is used for the structure (such as metal).
+The difference is somewhat self-explanatory with structural glass balustrades helping to hold the structure of the balcony together, whereas normal glass may be used for decorative panels whilst another material is used for the structure (such as stainless steel or another metal).
+ESG are a ISO9001 2015 2021 certified company.

 Laminated glass is more favourable because instead of breaking or shattering straight away, the plastic layer inside of the glass holds the entire structure together, which means sharp shards of glass do not scatter the area and therefore, make it less dangerous if the glass is broken.